datanav/docs/configuration.rst

      - ``false``
      -

+       .. _remove_pk_char_sql:
+   * - ``remove_pk_char_trailing_spaces``
+     - Boolean
+     - If set, removes trailing spaces from primary key values if they are of type ``char`` or ``nchar``.
+SQL automatically pads strings with whitespace if the string is shorter than the predetermined length, but trailing spaces are disregarded when comparing values.
+This setting, when ``true``, ensures that the sink also disregards trailing spaces.
+If set to ``false``, you can run into issues with updating existing rows.
+     - ``true``
+     -

    * - ``whitelist``
      - List<String>
      - Deprecated.
-The names of the properties (columns) to include when inserting rows into the target tablke.
+The names of the properties (columns) to include when inserting rows into the target table.
 If there is a ``blacklist`` also specified, the whitelist will be filtered against the contents of the blacklist.
      -
      -